RAULS MUSIC ANNOUNCES FORMATION -1980'S

 From the University of Memphis basketball player to singer songwriter, pictured above is hoops star John Kilzer soaring high above the rim from his college days.

-Local sensation Debra Dejean's "Goose Bumps" topped the K-97 Radio charts for weeks.
-Her performances at Solomon Alfreds had people standing in line hours before the show.
+Local sensation Debra Dejean's "Goose Bumps" topped the K-97 Radio charts and local retail lists for weeks.
+Her performances at Solomon Alfreds Music Room had people standing in line to purchase tickets hours before her shows began.

-Keith Sykes (R) musical roots stretch from central-Kentucky, Greenich Village, Coconut Grove, Nashville, Austin and back to Memphis.
+Keith Sykes' (R) musical roots stretch from central Kentucky to Memphis, next to Greenich Village, then Coconut Grove, Nashville, Austin, Texas and then back to Memphis.
 Whew!
-Here Phillip introduces Keith Sykes on the beach of Key West.
+Here Phillip playfully introduces Keith Sykes on the sandy beach of Key West, Florida.

 In a city where basketball rules, Phillip decides to record a song that captures the popularity of local sensation Keith Lee.
-It went like this; "One, two, three...look at Mr. Lee...three, four five...look at him jive...Mr.
+The song went like this; "One, two, three...look at Mr. Lee...three, four five...look at him jive...Mr.
 Lee, Mr. Lee, oh Mr. Lee!"

 Debra Dejean's press party held at the historic Hotel Peabody was well attended.
 Pictured here are Handshake Records' Ron Alexenburg with (C) Debra and the CBS sales team, the album's record producers and promotion executives as they pose for a media shot.
 (Double-click to enlarge)